dogukanteber/reinforcement-learning/docs/Notes.md

 ![The first-visit MC method](images/first_visit_mc_method.png)

-For Monte Carlo estimation of vπ, the root is a state node, and below it is the entire trajectory of transitions along a particular single episode, ending at the terminal state, as in Figure 5.3
+For Monte Carlo estimation of $v_\pi$, the root is a state node, and below it is the entire trajectory of transitions along a particular single episode, ending at the terminal state, as in Figure 5.3

 ![Back-up diagram for Monte Carlo estimation](images/backup_diagram_mc.png)